-You can also check out Turtle Island Wildlife Management Area, which is a 1700 acre wildland resource where you can both you wildlife and hunt.
+You can also check out Turtle Island Wildlife Management Area, which is a 1700-acre wildland resource where you can both your wildlife and hunt.

-The Savannah National Wildlife Refuges also not far away.
+The Savannah National Wildlife Refuge is also not far away.
 This is a 29,000-acre wildlife refuge where you can take a 4-mile wildlife drive or check out the hiking and biking trails.

 If you are looking to do something more adventurous, you are roughly 5 hours away from the Appalachians and the Great Smoky Mountains, depending on which part of the region you're traveling to.
 There you'll have endless opportunities to go ziplining, hiking, biking, white water rafting, camping, and so much more.